Statistical Inference for Covariate-Adaptive Randomization Procedures: Numerical Studies

 \subsection{Conservative Hypothesis Testing for Treatment Effect}

-From previous sections, we understand that, the traditional test for treatment effect under most covariate-adjusted randomization procedures generates conservative results.
-In this section, we verify such a phenomenon.
+The previous sections showed that the traditional test for treatment effect under most CAR procedures generates conservative results.
+In this section, we verify this phenomenon.
 Suppose the underlying model is